Readless

 That is why the right Android app is usually the one that reduces switching, not the one with the longest feature page.
 If your biggest pain is still newsletter overload rather than feed discovery, skip back to how Readless works or compare a digest-first workflow on the pricing page.

-8. Common mistakes when picking an Android RSS app
+8. What are the most common mistakes when picking an Android RSS app?

 • Mistake 1: choosing the broad best-RSS-reader guide when your real need is Android-specific offline behavior.